fabiospampinato/cash/README.md

 ### $.fn.prepend

-Prepends element to the first element in collection.
+Prepends element to the each element in collection.

 ```js
 $(element).prepend(element) // => collection